 Workable Troubleshooting to Fix Apple Mac Startup Sound Won’t Work

-Make Sure System Startup Sound is enabled from the System Preferences settings.
+Ensure the System Startup Sound is enabled in the System Preferences settings.
 By default, Apple removed the option for turn on/Turn off System Sound, Now, The options are re-showing on the latest macOS.
-Follow the below steps to Enable Startup Sound on MacBook, Mac.
+Follow the steps below to enable Startup Sound on a MacBook or a Mac.

 Also Ensure that, Select play sound effects through (the Mac Speaker) from the Multiple Output option.